Kenneth88880/mobile-project/README.md

 - connect chat with explore screen to send and plan

 ## Things in progress
+- change chat text box to be smaller
+- change chat bubble text more soft/round
+- app efficiency
+- swipe to get out of chats
 - Create a welcome experience for users to add their info
 - bug fixes in chat appearance
 - way to change group chat name